Judge says Georgia’s congressional and legislative districts are discriminatory and must be redrawn

 U.S. District Judge Steve Jones, in a 516-page order, also ordered the state to draw two new Black-majority districts in Georgia’s 56-member state Senate and five new Black-majority districts in its 180-member state House.

-Jones ordered Georgia’s Republican majority General Assembly and governor to take action before Dec.
-8, saying he wouldn’t permit 2024 elections to go forward under the current maps.
-That would require a special session, as lawmakers aren’t scheduled to meet again until January.
+Jones ordered Georgia’s Republican majority General Assembly and governor to fix the maps by Dec.
+8, saying he would redaw districts if lawmakers did not.
+Hours after the ruling, Gov. Brian Kemp issued a call for a special session to begin Nov.
+29 to redraw congressional and legislative districts, although a spokesperson for the governor said that is a scheduling decision and doesn’t mean the Republican opposes an appeal.

-Jones’ ruling follows a September trial in which the plaintiffs argued that Black voters are still fighting opposition from white voters and need federal help to get a fair shot, while the state argued court intervention on behalf of Black voters wasn’t needed.
+Jones’ ruling follows an eight-day September trial in which the plaintiffs argued that Black voters are still fighting opposition from white voters and need federal help to get a fair shot, while the state argued court intervention on behalf of Black voters wasn’t needed.

-The move could shift one of Georgia’s 14 congressional seats from Republican to Democratic control.
-GOP lawmakers redrew the congressional map from an 8-6 Republican majority to a 9-5 Republican majority in 2021.
+“Georgia has made great strides since 1965 toward equality in voting,” Jones wrote.
+“However, the evidence before this court shows that Georgia has not reached the point where the political process has equal openness and equal opportunity for everyone.”

 The Georgia case is part of a wave of litigation after the U.S. Supreme Court earlier this year stood behind its interpretation of the Voting Rights Act, rejecting a challenge to the law by Alabama.